-The Flexera Monetization Monitor: Usage Management & Insights showed that those who understand usage are better at pricing their products.
+The Revenera Monetization Monitor: Usage Management & Insights showed that those who understand usage are better at pricing their products.
 This is true regardless of monetization model.
 Overall, 53% of suppliers feel confident that their pricing aligns with the value they provide to customers; that number grows to 63% among companies that report already being very good at collecting usage data.
 With this in mind, it becomes clear that understanding how customers use a product is a critical factor for proper pricing.

-Without usage data, software suppliers struggle to align pricing with customer value.
+Without software usage data, software suppliers struggle to align pricing with customer value.
 In fact, one-third (33%) of suppliers claim that the biggest hurdle for aligning price with customer value is insufficient insights into usage data.
 Other main hurdles include challenges defining the right metric and manual steps that complicate the process.

 What’s in it for product managers and companies?